I have a confession to make.

 Pull-out drawers go a long way as far as great pantry storage ideas go.
 They’re your go-to when you need to keep utensils, table napkins, soda bottles, cartons of broth, and other frequently used items within reach.
 You’ll find that not only are pull-out drawers helpful in displaying your go-to kitchen items, but they’re also amazing space savers when you’re lacking in storage space.

 Your pantry door is an under-utilised space in your kitchen that you can transform into a spice rack, a hanging area for your ladles, or even a chalkboard for reminders.

 The front area of your pantry door can be used as a wall to keep track of reminders, recipes, and menu for the week, or for hanging a well-loved artwork.
 You can use the inside part of the door for displaying your small spice bottles or jars of hundreds and thousands.
 Simply attach a spice rack on the inside of your door, drill it into place, and you’re all set.

 This pantry organisation idea is one that both kids and kids at heart will enjoy!
 Drill a long wooden rod onto one side of your pantry cabinet and attach wooden clothespins about 12 cm apart along the length of the rod.
 Classify your chips according to flavour and clip the bags using clothespins for easy access.
 If you need extra help, you can even ask the kids to clip their own bag of chips onto the chip rack.

 What to do when pantry organisation seems impossible

 The next time you find yourself in a bind trying to organise your pantry, phoning a house cleaning service may be the best solution.
-Your friendly local cleaners are more than happy to help you achieve an organised and professionally cleaned kitchen, your pantry included.
-You’ll find that getting professional cleaners will give you more time to enjoy cooking and will lessen the hassle of having to deal with the clean-up.
+Your local house cleaners will be more than happy to help you achieve an organised and professionally cleaned kitchen.
+Getting professional cleaners will give you more time to enjoy cooking and will lessen the hassle of having to deal with the clean up.